yuvalmGS/gigaspaces-wiki-jekyll/xap97net/writing-your-first-caching-application.markdown

 4. Click **Deploy** to deploy the cluster.
 Deployment status is displayed (Here for the two replicated Data Grid instances):

  !GS6:Images^Deployment_Wizard_EDG_InProcess-myDataGrid-2-SyncRep.JPG!
- (i) In the master-local and local-view topologies, the master cache can in principle be clustered in any topology - partitioned, replicated, etc. (or can be a single space).
+ {% info %} In the master-local and local-view topologies, the master cache can in principle be clustered in any topology - partitioned, replicated, etc. (or can be a single space).
 The master-local/local-view aspect of the topology is specified on the client side: when the client connects to the cluster or space (the master cache), it specifies if it wants to start a local cache and how this cache should operate.

  !GS6:Images^Deployment_Wizard_EDG_Provisioned-myDataGrid-2-SyncRep.JPG!

 Depending on the type of deployment you performed, you should see that either two spaces (two replicated Data Grid instances) or four spaces (two Data Grid partitions with one backup each) were provisioned to the host running the Grid Service Containers.
 5. **If this is not the first topology** you are deploying, and you are already familiar with the client application, skip to [Running Client, Testing Notifications and Verifying Topologies|#running].

-(i) You deployed the the Data Grid using the Management Center and its Deployment Wizard.
+{% info %} You deployed the the Data Grid using the Management Center and its Deployment Wizard.
 An alternative way deploying a single space instance can be done by using the `SpaceInstance` command.

 {% anchor 3 %}